informagi/ipfsearch/README.md

 ### ```index.js```
 Handles the indices for local search: It builds, saves, loads and deletes the indices.
+It also keeps track of which hash belongs to which file.

 ### ```listener.js```
 Subscribes and unsubscribes to/from channels.